-Our sales and marketing expense primarily supports our direct-to-consumer marketing and rental strategy and consists mainly of personnel-related expenses, including wages, bonuses, commissions, benefits, and stock-based compensation for sales, marketing, customer service and clinical service employees.
-It also includes expenses for media and advertising, printing, informational kits, dues and fees, including credit card fees, sales promotional and marketing activities, travel and entertainment expenses as well as allocated facilities costs.
-Sales and marketing expense increased throughout 2018 and in the three months ended March 31, 2019, primarily due to an increase in the sales force and marketing expenses.
-For example, as we have continued to grow our sales staff, the associated number of required leads has grown, and we have seen the cost per generated lead trend higher than historical averages.
-In addition, the sales representatives we hired in the second-half of 2018 on average are taking longer to come up the productivity curve than our historical targetWe expect a further increase in future periods as we continue to invest in our business, including expanding our sales and sales support team, increasing media spend to drive consumer awareness, and increasing patient support costs as our patient and customer base increases.
-We also opened a new facility in Cleveland, Ohio in the third quarter of 2017 primarily for sales and customer service personnel.
-We also established a physical presence in Europe by acquiringMedSupport Systems B.V. on May 4, 2017.
-This acquisition has increased sales and marketing costs but has also improved customer service and repair services in the European markets.
+Our sales and marketing expense primarily supports our direct-to-consumer sales and rental strategy and consists mainly of personnel-related expenses, including wages, bonuses, commissions, benefits, and stock-based compensation for sales, marketing, customer service, rental intake, and clinical service employees.
+It also includes expenses for media and advertising, printing, informational kits, dues and fees, credit card fees, recruiting, training, sales promotional activities, travel and entertainment expenses as well as allocated facilities costs.
+Sales and marketing expense decreased in the three months ended March 31, 2020 as compared to March 31, 2019, primarily due to reduced personnel-related expenses for lower average sales representative headcount.
+We restarted our sales capacity expansion efforts in the second half of 2019, but we plan to hire additional sales representatives at a more controlled pace across all of our facilities to expand sales capacity.
+In addition, due to the COVID-19 PHE, we expect to reduce marketing spend and reduce sales representative headcount additions for the remainder of 2020.
+However, we still expect a further increase in sales and marketing expense in future periods as we continue to invest in our business, including expanding our sales and sales support team, increasing media spend to drive consumer awareness, and rising patient support costs as our patient and customer base increases.
+We also expect increased sales and marketing costs in 2020 associated with the expanded launch of the TAV product following the limited launch in December 2019.